R3X-G1L6AME5H/godot-dynamic-music-framework/README.md

 What does the workflow look like?
 Open your favourite DAW.
 Make your music.
 Export your tracks and midi's to your project's asset directory.
 Use the Playlist Generator to quickly and intuitively organize your music in a way the plugin will understand.
 Organize your sound buses.
 Wire up your scripts to the `MusicController`'s signals.
 And bada-bing bada-boom, all is good.

 ## Usage
 There is quite a bit to go through so the usage will be explained through an example; a real-life use case for this plugin.
+I will also try to fit as many images as posible for better viewing experience.

 ## Act I - Before I forget
 Before we start, we need to figure out what we want.
 For this example, I wish to make a simple bullet-hell game in which attacks syncronize with music.